evakathie/ux-portfolio/projects/jobindex-log-analysis.md

   )</p>
 </CodeBlock>-->

-<p><strong>Responses per Type.</strong> To look at the responses more thorougly I split them into the type of response, that a candidate can give: they can answer a recruiters request positively, negatively or not at all.
+<p><strong>Responses per Type.</strong> To look at the responses more thoroughly I split them into the type of response, that a candidate can give: they can answer a recruiterʼs request positively, negatively, or not at all.
 The percentages of no responses are consequently the opposite of the overall response rate.</p>

 <CodeBlock language="R">
 <p class="code-comment">